Bhupesh1x/facebook-clone/README.md

 # Steps to use this application

 1 .
-First user will be on a signin page and here user can sign in using his/her google account.
+First user will be on a signin page and here user can sign in using his/her google account.<br/>
 2 .
-After login user will be redirected to the home screen.
+After login user will be redirected to the home screen.<br/>
 3 .
-Here user can see all other users post.
+Here user can see all other users post.<br/>
 4 .
-And here on home screen center user will find two input box and one for the post description and other one is optional for image related to post.
+And here on home screen center user will find two input box and one for the post description and other one is optional for image related to post.<br/>
 5 .
-And then user can press enter key to get the post posted and he can see the post being posted on the screen.
+And then user can press enter key to get the post posted and he can see the post being posted on the screen.<br/>